benhoyt/symplate/README.md

 Symplate, the Simple pYthon teMPLATE renderer
 =============================================

-Symplate is the simplest, fastest, and most powerful Python templating language.
+Symplate is the simplest and fastest Python templating language.
 How's that for a sales pitch?

 Seriously though, when I got frustrated with the complexities of [Cheetah](http://www.cheetahtemplate.org/), I started wondering just how